TomaszSzymczak/Laravel-REST-API/README.md

 Create two databases, one standard and other for testing.
 Then put db credentials in .env and .env.testing files.

+You should also create vhost indicating to ./public and add host to /etc/hosts.

 If You migrate tables to test database:
 ```
 php artisan migrate --env=testing